NEW YORK, May 12, 2020 (GLOBE NEWSWIRE) --

-- Signed 65 license deals year to date, representing $40 million of aggregate guaranteed minimum royalties.
+- Signed 41 license deals during 2020, representing $24 million of aggregate guaranteed minimum royalties over the life of these contracts.

-Total SG&A expenses in the first quarter of 2019 were $18.1 million, a 46% decrease compared to $33.6 million in the first quarter of 2018.
-Most of the decline for the quarter was a decrease in compensation, advertising and professional expenses.
-The decrease in compensation was part of the Company’s continued efforts to reduce costs.
-Additionally, expenses for the first quarter of 2018 included $5.4 million in costs associated with a debt refinancing.
+Total SG&A expenses in the first quarter of 2020 were $17.2 million, a 5% decline compared to $18.1 million in the first quarter of 2019.
+The decline for the quarter was primarily driven by a decrease in advertising and compensation expense somewhat offset by an increase in bad debt expense.

 Operating Income and Adjusted EBITDA (1):